June 27, 2017, Hong Kong

 Now the analogy.

 Many martial arts started out pure and good by people who were pure and good.
 Others saw dollar signs and began creating a business with huge monthly fees, as much as $1,200 per month and all sorts of contracts that only a lawyer could understand.
 Good decent people were taken advantage of.
-The martial arts being taught was diluted, just like when McDonald's stop making real milkshakes and replaced them with powered milk in order to increase profit margins.
-And so it was with martial arts, more business and little or no real self defense.
-Thus was created the modern "fast martial arts systems" with nutritional value similar to the the above mentioned.
-The concept of McDojo was created, and not in any positive way, but the owners continue to make great profits.
-They even create new gods and false founders.
+The martial arts being taught was diluted, just like when McDonald's stop making real milkshakes and replaced them with powdered milk in order to increase profit margins.
+And so it was with martial arts, more business and less or no real self-defense.
+Thus, was created the modern "fast martial arts systems" with nutritional value similar to the above mentioned.
+The concept of McDojo was created, a play on the name McDonalds' and not in any positive way, but the owners continue to make great profits.
+They even create new gods and false founders, a fake but glorious history.
 The true origins are obliterated for the sake the all mighty dollar.

 IKI believes in staying pure and wholesome, true martial values, family values at prices everyone can afford.